North American SUDEP Registry

 Description

-For enrollment in the registry, at least one of the following criteria was satisfied:
+For enrollment in the registry, at least one of the following criteria must be satisfied:

 • SUDEP within the last five years